matn7/Google-Platform-Notes/gcp/GoogleCloud.md

 - Flag inappropriate content.
 - Support for a variety of video formats.

+#### Quiz

+**1. Name two use cases for Google Cloud Dataproc.**

+- Migrate on-premises Hadoop jobs to the cloud.
+- Data mining and analysis in datasets of known size.

+**2. Name two use cases for Google Cloud Dataflow.**

+- Extract, Transform, and Load (ETL).
+- Orchestration.

+**3. Name three use cases for the Google Cloud Machine Learning Platform.**

+- Fraud detection.
+- Sentiment analysis.
+- Content personalization.

+**4. Which statements are true about BigQuery?**

+- BigQuery lets you run fast SQL queries against large databases.
+- BigQuery is a good choice for data analytics warehousing.

+**5. Name three use cases for Cloud Pub/Sub.**

+- Internet of Things applications.
+- Analyzing streaming data.
+- Decoupling systems.

+**6. What is TensorFlow?**

+- An open-source software library that’s useful for building machine learning applications.

+**7. What does the Cloud Natural Language API do?**

+- It analyzes text to reveal its structure and meaning.

 **Terms**

 - **Datasets**: A dataset is a grouping mechanism that holds zero or more tables.